 Characterised by a ridiculous volume of frenetic activity and interior design schemes that combine all the worst elements of a sports bar with Disneyland versions of seemingly random world locations, the bars of Austurstræti stand as a testament to how culturally starved the human being becomes when profit is its only goal.

-Many of Austurstræti's bars will blatantly charge you EUR 10 for a pint without flinching while overwhelming you with folk cover music that is somewhere on the spectrum between painful and unbearable.
+Fram an 'English' pub, thoroughly flooded with Victorian memorabilia that can only have been randomly herded from e-bay, to an 'American' bar that's just short of a fenced in mechanical bull, the extortioners in Austurstræti will blatantly charge you EUR 10 for a pint without flinching while overwhelming you with folk cover music that is somewhere on the spectrum between painful and unbearable.

 Bestowing a bar with authentic character and atmosphere takes time, effort, and dedication.
 But when your motive is greed and your recipe is exploitation, you are bound to conjure up a tasteless watering hole that looks like a theme park, sounds like a karaoke party and smells like a McDonalds.